 This is a concept that originated in Japan and has spread worldwide.
 The Japanese have put a lot of work into finding out why walking in a forest supports health.
 You can read about it here and here.
-It’s stuff I covered off a little in first, we make the beast beautiful (there are incredible processes whereby xx from trees affect our serotonin levels).
+It’s stuff I covered off a little in first, we make the beast beautiful (there are incredible processes whereby certain molecules emitted by trees affect our serotonin levels).

 Nagisa runs Future with Forest and has done many of the afor mentioned studies.
 And trains up the forest bathing instructors in Japan (and beyond).
 She’s wonderful.
 You can meet her out near Mt Takao (a peaceful 1 hour ride from Tokyo Station) and she takes you walking in national parks, pointing out plants and various qualities of nature using the five senses.

 She had me smelling dirt.
 And we did a body sensing meditation under beautiful cedar trees.
 She brings a translator.
 Lunch is in a little inn that was the model used for the animation Spirited Away.
 A very special day out.
 If you want to do one of her tours, contact [email protected]